Automatic Growth Tracking System for Medical Plants

 Technological Details

-The data was labeled using the LabelImg tool.
+Quantum deployed the solution on Jetson TX2.
+The data was labeled using the Labeling tool.
 After getting bounding boxes from the tool, the YOLO model was trained to detect growing vertices.

-We implemented a custom Python algorithm that used an exceptional distances vector to describe every growing vertex on the image.
+We implemented a custom Python algorithm that used a striking distance vector to describe every growing vertex on the image.
 For bud sizes, we tuned an OpenCV bbDetector.
 In the end, the system tracked the growth process of every plant’s vertex.